doesdev/scrud/README.md

 # scrud [![NPM version](https://badge.fury.io/js/scrud.svg)](https://npmjs.org/package/scrud)   [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)   [![Dependency Status](https://dependencyci.com/github/doesdev/scrud/badge)](https://dependencyci.com/github/doesdev/scrud)

-> Super opinionated, minimalistic, PG centric API fabric
+> SCRUD API server, fast, light, capable

+# what is SCRUD

+It's just [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) with a search action included in the package.
+- search
+- create
+- read
+- update
+- delete

+Every resource has corresponding SCRUD actions which are expressed in the HTTP methods and path (resource ids and query params).

-# what it is
+# what is this module

+- a blazing fast API server
+- a resourceful SCRUD based router
-- a collection of helpers that allow you to stand up APIs rapidly
+- a collection of tools that allow you to stand up APIs rapidly
-- extremely opinionated
+- opinionated
+- full featured (PG, gzip, CORS, and JWT fully integrated)
-- driven by PostgreSQL functions
+- a wire between your SCRUD PostgreSQL functions and the client
-- all APIs revolve around [SCRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) actions
-- all resource actions have default handlers but can be individually overridden

 # who is it for

 - me mostly
+- folks who need a fast and effective resource driven API server
-- organizations / individuals comfortable working with business logic in Postgres
+- organizations / individuals who like PostgreSQL and need a solid frontend

 # is it fast

 Glad you asked.
 Yes, it is.

+# benchmarks

 As always, take benches with a grain of salt.
-The point is we care about speed and optimize for it.
+The point is that we care about performance and optimize for it.
 To see benchmarking details check out the bench directory.
 The gist is this, all libs return a simple JSON response and the proper content-type headers.
 Each server is run in their own forked process and gets a warm up run for 3 seconds before we start tracking the results.

+Node's `http` built-in is given the advantage of pre-rendered JSON, as it is the benchmark.
+SCRUD and Polka bounce back and forth in second position.
+To be clear SCRUD only handles resourceful SCRUD routes, Polka packs a more capable router which handles less standardized routes and an Express compatible middleware handler.
+SCRUD is focused on APIs and microservices.

 <div align="center">
   <img src="https://github.com/doesdev/scrud/raw/master/assets/bench.png" alt="SCRUD" />